Thank you to all who attended the conference!

 Research and practice knowledge have taught us that individuals and families thrive when they receive support from their communities.
 Given the unique experiences and challenges faced by military and veteran communities, social support can be an incredibly impactful supplement to treatment.
-As such, the 2023 conference will address this focus on social support with presentations on treatments, research, and programs that focus on ensuring military and veteran community wellness through social support.
+As such, the 2023 conference addressed this focus on social support with presentations on treatments, research, and programs that focus on ensuring military and veteran community wellness through social support.

 Interdisciplinary Collaboration to Ensure Innovative and Effective Systems of Care